litestar-org/litestar/docs/usage/route-handlers.rst

 .. note::
-    The websocket handler is a low level approach, requiring to handle the socket directly, and dealing with keeping it open, exceptions, client disconnects and content negotiation.
+    The websocket handler is a low level approach, requiring to handle the socket directly, and dealing with keeping it open, exceptions, client disconnects, and content negotiation.

     For a more high level approach to handling WebSockets, see :doc:`/usage/websockets`